 User & Use Cases

-Besides planning, customers mainly use SAP BPC for standard/enterprise reporting (71 percent), ad hoc query and reporting (69 percent), basic data analysis (64 percent) and financial consolidation (50 percent).
-32 percent of respondents plan to use it for financial consolidation and 30 percent for advanced analysis in the future.
-SAP BPC targets mid-sized companies and large corporations across all industries.
-63 percent of our sample of SAP BPC customers come from large companies (more than 2,500 employees) with a median of 50 users (with 30 of them using planning functionality), but the mean of 369 users (255 for planning) indicates there are also some much larger implementations.
-63 percent of SAP BPC users are planning users, which matches the survey average.
-This reflects the fact that SAP BPC is essentially an integrated planning and financial consolidation tool.
+Besides planning, customers mainly use SAP BPC for standard/enterprise reporting (71 percent), ad hoc query and reporting (69 percent), basic data analysis (64 percent) and financial consolidation (64 percent).
+26 percent of respondents plan to use it for advanced analysis in the future.
+SAP BPC targets large and mid-sized companies across all industries.
+70 percent of our sample of SAP BPC customers come from large companies (more than 2,500 employees) with a median of 150 users (including 75 using planning functionality).
+However, the impressive mean of 516 users (341 for planning) indicates there are also several significantly larger implementations.
+64 percent of SAP BPC users are planning users – very close to the survey average of 65 percent – reflecting the fact that SAP BPC is essentially an integrated planning and financial consolidation tool.

 Current vs. planned use (besides planning)